Ideas That Bend: Caring For People With Profound Learning Disablities

 People with profound and multiple learning disabilities (PMLD) are often defined by what they can’t do, their medical conditions, and personal care needs.
 Often, little is known about what they actually need to live a better quality of life.
 Building appropriate care packages of long term relevance can be challenging for care professionals.

 Given the exceptional health and social care needs of people with PMLD, different approaches are often needed, ones that also support health and social care policy while raising workforce motivation, confidence and competences.

-Could the arts process be used as a tool to support greater interaction, understanding of, and shared learning with, individuals with PMLD?
+This project used the arts process as a tool to support greater interaction, understanding of, and shared learning with, individuals with PMLD.

 With an Improvement Fund grant, Artlink worked with Midlothian Health and Social Care Partnership (HSCP) on artistic projects, creating aesthetic, sensory experiences that stimulate and excite people with PMLD.